-It has been said that 99% of Japanese companies consists of Small-Medium sized Enterprises (SMEs).
+It has been said that 99% of Japanese companies consist of Small-Medium sized Enterprises (SMEs).

 This general perception is consistent with the 2016 statistics by NTA (National Taxation Agency of Japan).
-According to NTA, there are 2,6702,033 corporations, excluding companies dormant or under liquidation process, associations/foundations and governmental legal entities, and share capital amount of 99.2% of those is JPY 100 million or less.
+According to NTA, there are 2,6702,033 corporations, excluding companies dormant or under liquidation process, associations/foundations, and governmental legal entities, and share the capital amount of 99.2% of those is JPY 100 million or less.

-Besides, the statistic indicate that there are 2,294,035 corporations with capital of JPY 10 million or less, which occupies 85.9% of entire number of the companies.
+Besides, the statistics indicate that there are 2,294,035 corporations with capital of JPY 10 million or less, which occupies 85.9% of the entire number of the companies.

-This “99%” tends to be used in context to emphasize how large enterprises are rare in Japan, but absolute number of the companies tells us how presence of SME is overwhelming.
+This “99%” tends to be used in context to emphasize how large enterprises are rare in Japan, but the absolute number of the companies tells us how the presence of SMEs is overwhelming.

-Since minimum requirements of capital amount, number of directors, etc. are abolished by reform of the Company Act of Japan in 2006, establishment of a company owned by a sole shareholder, so called “Personal Company”, become easier.
+Since minimum requirements of capital amount, a number of directors, etc. are abolished by reform of the Company Act of Japan in 2006, the establishment of a company owned by a sole shareholder, so-called “Personal Company”, becomes easier.

-Considering such situation, I speculate that vast majority of the 2.3 million “small companies” may consist of Personal Companies, of their business conduct is substantially sole proprietor.
+Considering such a situation, I speculate that the vast majority of the 2.3 million “small companies” may consist of Personal Companies, of their business conduct is a substantially sole proprietor.

 However, as long as it has been established as a company, a Personal Company also has to be organized and managed in accordance with the Company Act.